Russell v The Queen: Background

-In 1878, the Parliament of Canada passed the Canada Temperance Act which allowed for a province or city to hold a plebiscite on banning the sale of alcohol.
-Fredericton held such a plebiscite which carried successfully.
+In 1878, the Parliament of Canada passed the Canada Temperance Act which allowed a province or city to hold a plebiscite on banning the sale of alcohol.
+Fredericton, New Brunswick, held such a plebiscite, which carried successfully.

-In 1880, the Supreme Court of Canada decision in The Queen v Fredericton (Mayor) had held that the law was intra vires under the trade and commerce clause.
-That decision was not appealed to the Privy Council.
+In 1880, the Supreme Court of Canada decision in City of Fredericton v The Queen held that the law was intra vires under the federal trade and commerce power.
+That decision was not appealed.